 At the same time, he nurtured British comedy talent, providing a stage for the "Crazy Gang" to take off.
 They never made it across the Atlantic, but for a while they were the British equivalent of the Three Stooges, and even royalty idolized them.

-The Royal Family Makes the London Palladium Their Home Away from Home
+The Royal Family Makes it Their Home Away from Home

 At first, the event took place every May, but soon settled into the annual calendar around November, marking the start of the Christmas entertainment season, and it's still a favorite event for families traveling over to London to shop or enjoy a festive vacation.